richardtallent/RT.Comb/README.md

 =======
 Invented by Jimmy Nilsson and first described in an article for InformIT in 2002, a COMB is a GUID with an embedded date/time value, making the values sequential over time.

 This library is designed to create "COMB" Guid values in C#, and to be able to extract the Date/Time value from an existing COMB value.
+I've found some random code here and there that purports to do something similar, but it either didn't support both variants of COMB (more on this later) or it was not independent enough to be grafted into my code.

 Background
 ==========
-When GUIDs (`uniqueidentifier` values in MSSQL parlance, `UUID` in PostgreSql) are part of a database index, the randomness of the values can result in reduced performance, as insertions of new data result in page splits.
-In SQL Server 2005, Microsoft provided the `NEWSEQUENTIALID()` function to alleviate this issue, but despite the name, generated GUID values from that function are still not guaranteed to be sequential over time.
+When GUIDs (`uniqueidentifier` values in MSSQL parlance, `UUID` in PostgreSql) are part of a database index, the randomness of new values can result in reduced performance, as insertions can fragment the index (or, for a clustered index, the table).
+In SQL Server 2005, Microsoft provided the `NEWSEQUENTIALID()` function to alleviate this issue, but despite the name, generated GUID values from that function are still not guaranteed to be sequential over time, nor do multiple instances of MSSQL produce values that would be sequential in relationship to one another.

-The COMB method, however, takes advantage of the database's sort ordering for GUID values and replaces the bytes that are sorted first with a date/time value, so values generated at the same time will always be generated in order or very close to it, regardless of regardless of server reboots or values generated on different machines (to the degree, of course, that the system clocks are synchronized).
+The COMB method, however, takes advantage of the database's native sort ordering for GUID values and replaces the bytes that are sorted first with a date/time value, so values generated at the same time will always be generated in order or very close to it, regardless of regardless of server reboots or values generated on different machines (to the degree, of course, that the system clocks are synchronized).

 As a side benefit, the COMB's sequential portion has the semantic value of being the date and time of insert, which can be useful from time to time.